Breastfeeding is a unique motherhood experience. 10 mothers share their heartwarming tales.

 Editor’s note: Some mothers have shared their breastfeeding tales but requested that their names be changed for privacy.

-Tip for other mums: Try not to panic too much about how much milk your baby is getting.
-I obsessed in the early days over the amount of time she was feeding for and constantly worried that she might not be getting enough milk.
+Tip for other mums: Try not to panic too much about how much milk your baby is getting as I did.
 Knowing now that she was growing extremely well (as each paediatrician appointment confirmed), I wish I’d spent less time looking at the clock and just enjoyed watching her.

 I loved it for the convenience, bonding and ease.
 It came naturally to both of us and it allowed me to sleep through the nights, travel anywhere with my child without concern of feeding and nap time.
 I remember waking up every morning with my breasts exposed and my baby lying next to me, peacefully asleep.
 My husband would remark, “Ummm…Growing up, when I dreamt of waking up next to a naked woman every morning, this clearly wasn’t what I expected!”

-If I had to do anything differently, it would be finding an alternative way to help her fall asleep.
-Until she was 14 months old, the only way she would sleep was on the boob, which meant no one else could put her to sleep except me.
+If I had to do anything differently, it would be finding an alternative way to help her fall asleep, other than while on the boob.
+It meant no one else could put her to sleep except me.
 After 14 months, that became a bit torturous.

 Tips for other mums: Don’t stress about it too much before birth and psyche yourself into not allowing it to happen.
 But more importantly, ensure your doctor brings the baby to you within the first half-hour of birth to latch on.

 My first baby couldn’t breastfeed directly.
-So many lactation consultants tried to help (even with Skype sessions!), but for many reasons, my daughter just couldn’t or wouldn’t latch.
-Some professionals told me that I am shaped wrong and hadn’t prepped my misshapen body adequately for breastfeeding.
+So many lactation consultants tried to help (even with Skype sessions!), but my daughter just couldn’t or wouldn’t latch.
 I am nothing if not stubborn, so I persevered – I expressed and fed my daughter for 11 months.

-Before my son was born, I went to Annerley for a consultation and was reassured that I wasn’t shaped weirdly, and was, in fact, completely normal!
 When my son came along, he learnt how to latch naturally and instinctively.
-I did get engorged on the third day though (which I hadn’t experienced with my first) and I was convinced that no one else had borne this much pain before and was moaning most pitifully to my husband.
-He was sympathetic but also told me that it would pass.
-And it did, quite easily, in a day or two.
-I went on to feed my son for 16 months.
-After experiencing both expressing and directly feeding, I must say that what I loved most about direct feeding was the convenience, more than the bonding.
+I did get engorged on the third day though (which I hadn’t experienced with my first) and I think the pain was much worse than labour and delivery!
+It passed soon though (fortunately!) and I went on to feed my son for 16 months.
+After experiencing both expressing and directly feeding, I must say that what I loved most about direct breastfeeding was the convenience, more than the bonding.
 I hated the pumping and sterilising cycle, so I am grateful that my son spared me the effort.

 Tip for other mums: Your pregnancy, delivery and breastfeeding will rarely go as planned.
 Don’t beat yourself up for the choices you make or the circumstances you face.
 You are the best and the only mother your baby deserves and you will do the right thing for him or her.
 Trust yourself!